observatorycontrolsystem/observatorycontrolsystem.github.io/integration/data_flow.md

 The base [`FileStore` class](https://github.com/observatorycontrolsystem/ocs_archive/blob/main/ocs_archive/storage/filestore.py#L20) is intended to represent a data product storage backend, and can be sub-classed and extended to work with many different storage solutions.

 For example, the [`S3Store`](https://github.com/observatorycontrolsystem/ocs_archive/blob/main/ocs_archive/storage/s3store.py#L23) contains customizations to the base `FileStore` class to allow observatory data products to be stored in [Amazon S3](https://aws.amazon.com/s3/).
 If an observatory needs to use a different cloud provider, then a new subclass can be created.

+The `ocs_archive` also provides a FileStore class, [`FileSystemStore`](https://github.com/observatorycontrolsystem/ocs_archive/blob/main/ocs_archive/storage/filesystemstore.py#L8), made to work with network or local filestores, if an observatory does not wish to store their data with a cloud provider.

 ### Persistent Queue for Data Products